top of page

 EU Food Safety & Product Standards (Guide)

-Exporting food or agricultural products to the Netherlands requires compliance with strict EU regulations designed to ensure consumer safety.
+Exporting food or agricultural products to the Netherlands requires compliance with strict EU regulations, such as the General Food Law, designed to protect consumers and ensure product quality.

 Main categories